top of page

 • Measure the damaged area in square feet (length × width).

-• Consider starting cost estimate around $7‑$15 per sq ft for moderate repair in Ontario (based on data above).
+• Consider a starting cost estimate around $7‑$15 per sq ft for moderate repair in Ontario (based on data above).

 • If damage is minimal (just cracks or spalling), you might be in the $500 – $1,200 range for small areas.

-• Get at least three quotes from local contractors to compare scope, method and price.
+• Get at least three quotes from local contractors to compare scope, method, and price.

 Tips for Getting the Best Value from Local Contractors

-3. Clarify the finish and warranty — especially matching existing concrete texture/colour, sealing.
+3. Clarify the finish and warranty—especially matching existing concrete texture/colour, sealing.

-4. Address underlying issues — ensure drainage or soil issues are considered.
+4. Address underlying issues—ensure drainage or soil issues are considered.

-5. Compare per‑sq‑ft and lump‑sum quotes — some small jobs still carry high minimums due to setup.
+5. Compare per-sq-ft and lump-sum quotes—some small jobs still carry high minimums due to setup.

-6. Schedule wisely — in Ontario the best time is spring or early summer; winter/late fall may be more expensive or risk longer cure times.
+6. Schedule wisely—in Ontario, the best time is spring or early summer; winter/late fall may be more expensive or risk longer cure times.

 Conclusion